Will Oldroyd, PhD

 Research

-My research at Katalyst is primarily on orbital dynamics of Earth satellites as part of our Active Resident Space Object Characterization (ARC) software.
-We recently presented our research at the Advanced Maui Optical and Space Surveillance Technologies Conference (AMOS) and published a paper detailing our pipeline for matching uncorrelated observations of satellites with known satellites.
 At NAU, I am currently focused on studying active asteroids, a small group of asteroids (~50) that have tails and comae like comets.
 This work is in connection with the NASA Partner Citizen Science project Active Asteroids, where volunteers help us search for cometary activity in archival telescope images.
-Anyone can participate at activeasteroids.net and, so far, we have had thousands of volunteers make millions of classifications and over 20 discoveries!
+Anyone can participate at activeasteroids.net and, so far, we have had thousands of volunteers make millions of classifications and dozens of discoveries!
 Here is a recent paper where I give details on one of our discoveries and here is a overview paper of the Active Asteroids project.

 Additional projects I am involved in include: the DECam Ecliptic Exploration Project (DEEP, an observation survey set to discover thousands of new TNOs (see the first of 7 new papers from this project here), searching for surface features on large TNOs using the Vatican Advanced Technology Telescope and the Large Binocular Telescope, preparation for the Vera C. Rubin observatory through the LSST Solar System Science Collaboration, studying ways of placing constraints on a hypothetical giant planet, Planet X, orbiting deep in the far reaches of our solar system (see my paper here), and follow-up observation for discoveries of new distant TNOs (e.g., 2018 VG18, the second most distant TNO discovered so far).